fabianoriccardi/dimmable-light/readme.md

 # Dimmable Light for Arduino
-A simple library to manage thyristors (aka dimmer) easily in Arduino environment.
+A simple library to manage thyristors (aka dimmer or triac) easily in Arduino environment.

 ## Features
-1. Multiple and indipendent control over thyristors
+1. Control indipendently many thyristors at the same time
 2. Support to multiple platforms (ESP8266/ESP32/AVR/...)
 3. Raise interrupts only if strictly necessary (i.e. when the applicance has to turn on, no useless periodic interrupts)